 - Buy reading material really early on, in fact screw that, buy it NOW.
 This post should get you started.
 The closer you are to Japanese text, the more likely you are to pick it up and read it.

 - Don’t bother talking to “language partners” until you actually have a good grasp on the language.
-According to research done by Krashen (and discussed in The Natural Approach), speaking does not help language acquisition.
+According to research done by Krashen (and discussed in The Natural Approach on Amazon), speaking does not help language acquisition.
 Unless you are lucky to find someone that is happy with just listening to each other speak their native tongues, don’t bother wasting your time.
 Everything about this “We mainly talk in English, I have been speaking Japanese more with my other language exchanges on LINE which is good.” is really bad by the way.
 I quickly learned later that I was just hurting myself and I needed to shut up before I made it worse.
 I put some of the mistakes I make now down to my stupidity during the early stages where I thought that outputting was a good thing.
 Don’t do it.

 - Do keep stats!
 It’s really useful to keep track of your progress.
 I recommend you do it and set yourself goals too.
 Both can be really useful for motivation and results.

 - Don’t use pre-made decks!
 I used the Core 10,000 for around 750 Japanese-English sentences then I moved on to entirely native sources, but I only did this in the next couple of months after this diary entry was written.
 The reason you shouldn’t use other people’s decks is that they are not meant for native use, they may not contain “natural” Japanese, they may not be “correct” Japanese and they will quite probably not be “contextual”, making them much harder to use and more likely to hurt you in the long run.
 There are too many downsides to pre-made decks so just try and stay clear.
 If you do use one then try to stop using it ASAP.
 Do not attempt something stupid like doing the entire 10,000 sentences with 1 pre-made deck, like my friend did.